-The first thing Reeves used on Blunt's hair was a multitasking product which doesn't launch until December 4.
-It's called the Something to BeLeave-In, and it amplifies color, detangles, protects against pollution and heating tools, controls frizz, and more.
+The first thing Reeves used on Blunt's hair was a multitasking product called the Something to BeLeave-In ($24).
+It amplifies color, detangles, protects against pollution and heating tools, controls frizz, and more.
 Keep an eye out for that.
-However, since she misted it all over Blunt's hair before brushing it, and we want to follow every step thoroughly in our re-creation, we thought we'd recommend one of our favorites until the Pai-Shau product launches.
+She misted it all over Blunt's hair before brushing it, and we want to follow every step thoroughly in our re-creation.

 After brushing the leave-in product through, Reeves reached for this Texture Dust, which is a non-aerosol dry texture spray that adds volume, definition, and, yes, texture to the hair.
 Reeves concentrated the spray at the root of Blunt's hair before lightly massaging it into the scalp for volume and hold.
 Based on the product description, we think this would be a great product to use before braiding the hair, just to give it a little extra grit and hold.